KOSASIH/DataGenius-Solutions/README.md

 - **Quantum Computing Integration**: Explore integration with emerging quantum computing technologies for advanced data analysis and encryption.

-Certainly, here are more ambitious milestones and features for your DataGenius-Solutions roadmap:

 ### Q2 2026 - Q3 2026

 - **Decentralized Data Marketplace**: Create a decentralized data marketplace powered by blockchain, allowing users to securely buy and sell datasets.